Wood frog: Reproduction

 The larvae undergo two stages of development: fertilization to free-living tadpoles, and free-living tadpoles to juvenile frogs.
 During the first stage, the larvae are adapted for rapid development, and their growth depends on the temperature of the water.
 Variable larval survival is a major contributor to fluctuations in wood frog population size from year to year.
 The second stage of development features rapid development and growth, and depends on environmental factors including food availability, temperature, and population density.

 Some studies suggest that road-salts, as used in road de-icing, may have toxic effects on wood frog larvae.
 A study exposed wood frog tadpoles to NaCl and found that tadpoles experienced reduced activity and weight, and even displayed physical abnormalities.
 There was also significantly lower survivorship and decreased time to metamorphosis with increasing salt concentration.
 De-icing agents may pose a serious conservation concern to wood frog larvae.
 Another study has found increased tolerance to salt with higher concentrations, though the authors caution against over-extrapolating from short-term, high concentration studies to longer-term, lower concentration conditions, as contradictory outcomes occur.

 Following metamorphosis, a small percentage (less than 20%) of juveniles will disperse, permanently leaving the vicinity of their natal pools.
 The majority of offspring are philopatric, returning to their natal pool to breed.
 Most frogs breed only once in their lives, although some will breed two or three times, generally with differences according to age.
 The success of the larvae and tadpoles is important in populations of wood frogs because they affect the gene flow and genetic variation of the following generations.

+Adult wood frogs are prey for larger frogs, garter snakes, ribbon snakes, northern water snakes, herons, raccoons, skunks, and American mink.
+Tadpoles are prey for diving beetles, water bugs and salamander larvae.
+Leeches, eastern newts and aquatic insects may eat the eggs of wood frogs.